fleetdm/fleet/docs/cli/README.md

 The `fleetctl` tool is heavily inspired by the [`kubectl`](https://kubernetes.io/docs/user-guide/kubectl-overview/) tool.
 If you are familiar with `kubectl`, this will all feel very familiar to you.
 If not, some further explanation would likely be helpful.

 Fleet exposes the aspects of an osquery deployment as a set of "objects".
-Objects may be a query, a pack, a set of configuration options, etc. The documentaiton for [Declarative Management of Kubernetes Objects Using Configuration Files](https://kubernetes.io/docs/tutorials/object-management-kubectl/declarative-object-management-configuration/) says the following about the object lifecycle:
+Objects may be a query, a pack, a set of configuration options, etc. The documentation for [Declarative Management of Kubernetes Objects Using Configuration Files](https://kubernetes.io/docs/tutorials/object-management-kubectl/declarative-object-management-configuration/) says the following about the object lifecycle:

 > Objects can be created, updated, and deleted by storing multiple object configuration files in a directory and using `kubectl apply` to recursively create and update those objects as needed.